Children receive care they need closer to home at our Outpatient Care Center in Sarasota.

 Pediatric Speech-Language Services

-Learn more about the rehabilitation services
+Learn more about our speech-language and feeding services

 - Feeding, chewing, and swallowing disorders